Watch this video to learn how you can optimise your CCK website for mobile devices.

 Multiple Columns (Stretch)

-A great feature when having multiple columns is being able to change the way columns display on the mobile views.
-You can stretch the columns to display below each other or have the columns display in a similar was as on the desktop version as shown below:
+A great feature when having multiple columns is being able to change the way columns display on tablet and mobile views.
+You can stretch the columns to display below each other or have the columns display in a similar way as on the desktop version:

-Another great feature is the ability to change the column order on mobile only views as shown below:
+Another great feature is the ability to change the column order on tablet-only or mobile-only views: